Search waiting | Matsusada Precision

 proper connection

 Connect as shown in the diagram to the left.
 Balance the current using diodes for D1 and D2 in the manner depicted.
-Consider the voltage rating of the diodes, the current, and the lower loss caused from heat.
+Consider the voltage rating of the diodes, the current, and the lower loss caused by heat.